 - nutritional (such as food additives)

-A 2016 review of studies noted that exposure to lead paint in childhood may increase the risk of developing ADHD.
+A noted that exposure to lead paint in childhood may increase the risk of developing ADHD.

 The inattentive type of ADHD isn’t what most people picture when they think of someone who’s hyperactive.
 People who have the inattentive type are usually less disruptive and active than those who have the predominantly hyperactive-impulsive type.